Lorena Gale: Life and career

 Her play, Angélique, the story of executed slave Marie-Joseph Angelique, was the winner of the 1995 duMaurier National Playwriting Competition in Canada.
-Her writing explores the nature of being black and mixed race and belonging in Canada.
-In 2000, she produced her play Je me souviens, a monologue about her experiences growing up in Montreal, at the Firehall Arts Centre in Vancouver, BC.
+Her writing explores the nature of being black and mixed-race and belonging in Canada.
+In 2000, she produced her stage play Je me souviens, a monologue about her experiences growing up in Montreal, at the Firehall Arts Centre in Vancouver, BC.
 The play was published by Talonbooks in 2001.

-She appeared in such movies as The Hotel New Hampshire, Another Cinderella Story, Ernest Goes to School, Fantastic Four, Traitor, The Chronicles of Riddick, The Mermaid Chair, and The Exorcism of Emily Rose.
-She has guest starred on programs such as The X-Files, Stargate SG-1, Smallville and Kingdom Hospital.
-Until August 2005, she starred as Priestess Elosha on the SciFi Channel television program Battlestar Galactica.
+She appeared in such films as The Hotel New Hampshire, Another Cinderella Story, Ernest Goes to School, Fantastic Four, Traitor, The Chronicles of Riddick, The Mermaid Chair, and The Exorcism of Emily Rose.
+She has guest starred on television programs such as The X-Files, Stargate SG-1, Smallville and Kingdom Hospital.
+Until August 2005, she starred as Priestess Elosha on the Sci-Fi Channel television program Battlestar Galactica.

 Gale also lent her voice to several animated works such as RoboCop: Alpha Commando, The Bitsy Bears, Camp Candy, The Adventures of Corduroy and Hurricanes.

 Gale's final film role was as a librarian in Scooby-Doo!
 The Mystery Begins, which was dedicated to her.